Tom Shevlin: Personal life

-In 1906, Shevlin's courtship of Vera Gilbert, the stepdaughter of famed New York architect C. P. H. Gilbert, again put Shevlin's personal life in the public eye.
+In 1906, Shevlin's courtship of Vera Gilbert, the stepdaughter of New York City architect C. P. H. Gilbert, again put Shevlin's personal life in the public eye.
 After Shevlin announced his engagement to Gilbert, Gilbert's stepfather spoke publicly in opposition to the union and insisted that there was no engagement.
 Shevlin insisted that the couple was, in fact, engaged, and the back-and-forth between the two men received extensive press coverage in the last half of 1906.
 After Shevlin's second engagement in less than a year was called off, one newspaper asked, "Has the little love god deserted Tom Shevlin, Yale's ex-football captain, when not long ago the mere effect of his big, manly self plowing across a player-strewn football field set a hundred feminine hearts a-flutter?"

 In February 1909, after renewing his courtship with Elizabeth Sherley, the two were married.
 The couple had two children, Betty and Thomas, Jr. In 1911, Shevlin and his first child, Betty Shevlin, were profiled in a lengthy article on millionaire babies.
 The article noted:Some of the children of the busy rich inherit more than money.
 Some have a heritage of beauty.
 There is little Betty Shevlin of Minneapolis and Yale. ...
 Betty's father was Thomas Shevlin, famous football end, captain of the Yale team during his senior year, and present advisory coach for Old Eli's players.
 Tom was the idol of his college mates.
 He won numerous honors for his college, but he soon fell a victim to Cupid's tackle.
 There was no hope for Tom after he met that beautiful Kentucky thoroughbred, Miss Elizabeth Sherley.
 He looked into her violet eyes, saw her long black lashes, gave one glance at her radiant complexion, and, while losing his heart, did not fail to win hers.